Ho-lab-jaist/WoTT-Haptic-Interface/README.md

  - This project implements:

-   1. A module, namely *WoTTServer*, to expose a *tactile device* as a W3C *Thing* so that W3C Web of Things clients can interact with the *tactile device* via WoT APIs
-   2. A WoT client that consumes the exposed thing to communicate with *haptic jacket* (vibration modules) via WoT APIs and HapTic APIs
+A WoT client that consumes the exposed thing to communicate with *haptic jacket* (vibration modules) via WoT APIs and HapTic APIs

 ## Built With
-- WoTTServer
-  - python
-  - wotpy
-  - pytorch
-  - torchvision
-  - opencv
 - WoT Client
 	- python
 	- wotpy